huyha85/opengraph_parser/README.md

 # OpengraphParser

-OpengraphParser is a simple Ruby library for parsing Open Graph protocol information from a web site.
+OpengraphParser is a simple Ruby library for parsing Open Graph protocol information from a website.
 Learn more about the protocol at: http://ogp.me

 ## Installation